-The City will be working with ETWD to ensure that planned land uses, including future housing envisioned under the City's RHNA allocation, are included in future UWMPs so that sufficient water supplies are available.
+The City will work with ETWD to ensure that planned land uses, including future housing envisioned under the City's RHNA allocation, are included in future UWMPs so that sufficient water supplies are available.
+A related program has been included in the Housing Element.